-At the beginning of the 60s, Paul Maymont comes back from Japan influenced by the experimentations of floating cities.
-He develops his own model and presents Thalassa, a project for the extension of Monaco.
+At the beginning of the 60s, Paul Maymont came back from Japan influenced by the experimentations of floating cities.
+He designed his own model and presented Thalassa, a project for the extension of Monaco.

 Neft Daşları, a Sprawling City on the Sea